 Unfortunately, the company was burning too much cash.
 The owners agreed to an Assignment for the Benefit of Creditors.
 Our goal was to keep the business operating so we could sell it as a going concern.
-In the end, a holding company located in the western suburbs agreed to purchase the assets of the company.
+In the end, a holding company located in Carol Stream agreed to purchase the assets of the company.

 With our approach and services, we ended up saving twenty three jobs.
 The owner received a job with the holding company.
 The bank loans were paid in full, and the owner’s personal guarantee was released.
 The banks refinanced the building, now that there was a viable tenant.
 The company continues to operate successfully to this day.